false-schemers/skint/README.md

 Some compilers link `<math.h>` library automatically, some require explicit option like `-lm` above.
 It can be built on 32-bit and 64-bit systems (tested on Windows and Linux).

-For much better performance (especially in floating-point calculations), you may pick another compiler, add optimization options, and add some SKINT-spicific flags, e.g.:
+For much better performance (especially in floating-point calculations) you may pick another compiler, add optimization flags, and some SKINT-spicific options, e.g.:

 ```
 clang -o skint -O3 -D NDEBUG -D NAN_BOXING [skint].c -lm
 ```

-The NAN_BOXING option assumes that upper 16 bit of heap pointers are zero (48-bit address space).
-If this assumption holds, it is recommended to use this option on 64-bit systems.
+The NAN_BOXING option assumes that the upper 16 bits of heap pointers are zero (48-bit address space).
+It is recommended to use this option on 64-bit systems that guarantee this.

 The resulting interpreter has no dependencies (except for C runtime and standard -lm math library) and can be run from any location.
 If linked statically, it can be easily moved between systems with the same ABI.

-If you would prefer these decisions to be made for you, please follow the instructions below.
+For a more traditional install, please follow the instructions below.
 Skint will be installed as `/usr/local/bin/skint` command.

 ```